gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## PMTU Considerations {#pmtu}

-The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header, padding, and authentication tag.
+The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header, padding, and the AEAD authentication tag.
 Thus, the SCTP layer creating the plain text payload needs to know about the overhead to adjust its target payload size appropriately.

 A path MTU discovery function in SCTP will need to know the actual sent and received size of packets for the SCTP packets.
 This to